EcoHull/stagetrackr/README.md

-Following the use of `stage_assigning()` a data table can be created using `last_observed_stage_table()` this functions requires the specifying of the data frame and the column containing the last observed stages and returns information about the stage distribution.
+Following the use of `stage_assigning()` a data table can be created using `last_observed_stage_table()` this functions requires the specifying of the data frame, the column containing the last observed stages and a list of the stages in order and returns information about the stage distribution.

-This function is designed to work with the output of `assigned_stages()` but will alwo work with any dataset with one row per individual and a column spefying final recorded developmental stage.
+This function is designed to work with the output of `assigned_stages()` but will alwo work with any dataset with one row per individual and a column specifying final recorded developmental stage.

 ``` r